DarkflameUniverse/DarkflameServer/README.md

 ### Account management tool (Nexus Dashboard)
 **If you are just using this server for yourself, you can skip setting up Nexus Dashboard**

 Follow the instructions [here](https://github.com/DarkflameUniverse/NexusDashboard) to setup the DLU Nexus Dashboard web application.
-This is the intended way for users to create accounts.
+This is the intended way for users to create accounts and the intended way for moderators to approve names/pets/properties and do other moderation actions.

 ### Admin levels
 The admin level, or Game Master level (hereafter referred to as gmlevel), is specified in the `accounts.gm_level` column in the MySQL database.
 Normal players should have this set to `0`, which comes with no special privileges.
 The system administrator will have this set to `9`, which comes will all privileges. gmlevel `8` should be used to give a player a majority of privileges without the safety critical once.